rakshi96/2048-EKS/day-22/README.md

 - AWS CLI

 Components and Tools used:
-- EKS Cluster:AWS managed Kubernetes service that simplifies the deployment, management, and scaling of containerized applications.
+- EKS Cluster: AWS managed Kubernetes service that simplifies the deployment, management, and scaling of containerized applications.
-- Fargate Profile:
+- Fargate Profile: Defines the configuration for running Kubernetes pods on AWS Fargate, allowing for serverless compute without managing EC2 instances.
-- Ingress
+- Ingress: It manages the external access to Kubernetes cluster such as HTTP or HTTPS traffic.
 - Ingress Controller
 - IAM OIDC Provider